WilliamLi0623/cs246e-notes/Notes/object_oriented_design.md

         class B: virtual public A { ... };
         class C: virtual public A { ... };
         ```
-    - Virtual inheritance: ensures only one copy of a base class's member variables are inherited by grandchild derived classes
+    - Virtual inheritance: ensures only one copy of a base class's member variables are inherited by grandchild derived classes.
-    - Now `d.a()` is no longer ambiguous
+    - Now `d.a()` is no longer ambiguous.
     - Ex. iostream hiearchy

       ```